tkem/mbino/README.md

 - Only AVR 8-bit microcontroller boards are supported.
 This means no support for Arduino Due or Zero, for example.

-- To avoid ambiguities with Arduino's global `Serial` object, you have to use the fully qualified class name `mbed::Serial` when using the `Serial` API.
-This should also work with cross-platform code.
+- To avoid ambiguities with Arduino's own global `Serial` and `SPI` objects, you should use the fully qualified class names `mbed::Serial` and `mbed::SPI` when using these APIs.

-- Since the default AVR Libc `printf()` family of functions do not support floating point conversions, floating point values cannot be used with `Serial::printf()` or `RawSerial::printf()`.
+- Since the default AVR Libc `printf()` family of functions does not support floating point conversions, floating point values cannot be used with `Serial::printf()` or `RawSerial::printf()`.

 - For portability (and so `millis()` and PWM outputs still work), the `Ticker` API uses the Timer0 comparison register for generating ticker interrupts.
-Therefore, `Ticker` only provides a resolution of ca. one millisecond.
+Therefore, `Ticker` only provides a resolution of about one millisecond.

 - The `PwmOut::period()` family of methods is only supported for PWM pins controlled by 16-bit timers, and is ignored for all other pins.
-  Note that setting a period for one pin will affect other pins controlled by the same timer.
+  Note that setting a period for one pin will also affect other pins controlled by the same timer.

+- The `SPI` API is based on the [Arduino SPI library](https://www.arduino.cc/en/Reference/SPI).
+Only 8-bit words are supported, and pin names passed to the constructor will be ignored (but should be set to `SPI_MOSI`, `SPI_MISO` and `SPI_SCK` for portability).

-- Although mbino has been designed so that you usually don't pay for what you don't use, there may be some overhead involved when compared to "native" Arduino code.
+- Although mbino has been designed so that you usually don't pay for what you don't use, there still may be some overhead involved when compared to "native" Arduino code.

 - Keep in mind that you are still developing for an 8-bit platform, so